Saint Teresa of Avila is one of the greatest saints in the history of the Church.

 The experiences that led her to this conclusion are not as well-known.
 She describes it in her autobiography.

-In Chapter 31, she tells of a time that she was harassed by a demon:
+In Chapter 31, she explains a time when a demon harassed her:

 “This is not fancy, or something which has happened to me only once: it has happened again and again and I have observed it most attentively.
 It is, let us say, as if someone very hot and thirsty were to drink from a jug of cold water: he would feel the refreshment throughout his body.
 I often reflect on the great importance of everything ordained by the Church and it makes me very happy to find that those words of the Church are so powerful that they impart their power to the water and make it so very different from water which has not been blessed.”

-She goes on to share many other stories of the power of holy water in the rest of the chapter, which you can read here.
+She later shares many other stories about the power of holy water in the rest of the chapter, which you can read here.